-Summary: Non-signatory Israel has acknowledged the humanitarian concerns associated with cluster munitions, but sees military utility in the weapons and rarely comments on the convention.
-Israel has never participated in a meeting of the convention and abstained from voting on a key UN resolution on the convention in December 2016.
+Summary: Non-signatory Israel has acknowledged the humanitarian concerns with cluster munitions, but sees military utility in the weapons and has not taken any steps to accede to the convention.
+Israel abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2017.
+It has never attended a meeting of the convention, even as an observer.

 The State of Israel has not acceded to the Convention on Cluster Munitions.

-Israel has acknowledged humanitarian concerns with cluster munitions, but sees military utility in the weapons.
-Israel last elaborated its views on accession to the convention in November 2011, when it commented that “instruments” on cluster munitions “may be more expansive, but nevertheless do not enjoy the support of many relevant states,” a clear reference to the Convention on Cluster Munitions.
+Israel has acknowledged humanitarian concerns with cluster munitions, but sees military utility in the weapons and has not taken any steps to accede to the convention.
+It last commented on the convention in 2011, when it said that “instruments” on cluster munitions “may be more expansive, but nevertheless do not enjoy the support of many relevant states,” a clear reference to the Convention on Cluster Munitions.

 Israel did not participate in the diplomatic Oslo Process that created the Convention on Cluster Munitions.
-From 2000—when the Convention on Conventional Weapons (CCW) first began discussing cluster munitions—until mid-2008, Israel opposed any new rules or regulations for states on the use of cluster munitions, insisting that existing international law was sufficient.
-It justified its use of cluster munitions in Lebanon in 2006, by arguing the use was in conformity with international humanitarian law.
-It said, “Both international law and accepted practice do not prohibit the use of…‘cluster bombs.’
-Consequently, the main issue…should be the method of their use, rather than their legality.”
+Israel is a party to the Convention on Conventional Weapons (CCW), but from 2000—when the CCW first began discussing cluster munitions—until mid-2008, Israel opposed any new rules or regulations for states on the use of cluster munitions.
+It justified its extensive use of cluster munitions in Lebanon in 2006, by arguing it conformed with international humanitarian law and “accepted practice,” which it said “do not prohibit the use of…‘cluster bombs.’”

 Israel has never participated in a meeting of the Convention on Cluster Munitions, even as an observer.
-It was invited to, but did not attend the convention’s Sixth Meeting of States Parties in Geneva in September 2016.
+It was invited to, but did not attend the convention’s Seventh Meeting of States Parties in Geneva in September 2017.

 Israel is not party to the Mine Ban Treaty.

-Israel is a party to the CCW and in the past supported efforts to address cluster munitions through the CCW framework.
-Israel has not reviewed that position since the CCW failed in 2011 to agree on a draft protocol on cluster munitions.
+Israel is a party to the CCW.
+Israel has not proposed any new work to address cluster munitions through the CCW since the CCW failed in 2011 to agree on a draft protocol on cluster munitions.
 This effectively ended CCW deliberations on cluster munitions and has left the Convention on Cluster Munitions as the sole international instrument dedicated to ending the suffering caused by these weapons.

-Israel last used cluster munitions in July and August 2006 in southern Lebanon against Hezbollah.
-It used cluster munitions in 1982 in Lebanon against Syrian forces and non-state armed groups (NSAGs), and in 1978 again in southern Lebanon.
+Israel also used cluster munitions in 1982 in Lebanon against Syrian forces and non-state armed groups (NSAGs), and in 1978 again in southern Lebanon.
 In 1973, Israel used cluster munitions in Syria against NSAG training camps near Damascus.
 The Israeli air force also used cluster bombs against Egyptian air defense positions in the 1973 Yom Kippur War.

 Production and transfer

-Israel has been a major producer and exporter of cluster munitions, primarily artillery projectiles and rockets containing the M85 dual-purpose improved conventional munition (DPICM) submunition equipped with a back-up pyrotechnic self-destruct fuze.
+Israel has not used cluster munitions since 2006, but it has continued to acquire, produce and export them.
+Most cluster munitions produced by Israel are artillery projectiles and rockets containing the M85 dual-purpose improved conventional munition (DPICM) submunition equipped with a back-up pyrotechnic self-destruct fuze.

 Azerbaijan received a total of 50 Extra surface-to-surface missiles from Israel for its Lynx-type launchers in 2008–2009.
 Georgia received four GRADLAR 122mm/160mm rocket launcher units from Israel in 2007.
 State Party Chile has reported that it possessed 249 LAR-160 cluster munition rockets.
 Israel reportedly also exported the LAR-160 rocket system to Venezuela.

-Israel also produced several types of air-dropped cluster munitions.
+Israel produced several types of air-dropped cluster munitions in the past.
 The Rafael Corporation produced ATAP-300, ATAP-500, ATAP-1000 RAM, TAL-1, and TAL-2 cluster bombs, as well as the BARAD Helicopter Submunition Dispenser.
 In 2011, Venezuela announced its destruction of Israeli-made AS TAL-1 cluster bombs belonging to its air force.
 An air-dropped cluster bomb of Israeli origin called ARC-32 was stockpiled by Colombia.

 Israel has imported cluster munitions from the US, including M26 rockets (each with 644 M77 DPICM submunitions) for its M270 multiple launch rocket system (MLRS) launchers and 155mm M483A1 projectiles (each with 88 M42/M46 submunitions).
 Israel used both in southern Lebanon in 2006.
-Israel also used US-made and supplied Rockeye cluster bombs (with 247 bomblets each) and CBU-58B cluster bombs (with 650 bomblets each).
+Israel also used US-made and supplied Rockeye cluster bombs (with 247 submunitions each) and CBU-58B cluster bombs (with 650 submunitions each).

 The size and composition of Israel’s current stockpile of cluster munitions is not known, but it is likely to be significant and comprised of the cluster munitions listed above.